afteracademy/goserve-example-api-server-postgres/README.md

 }
 ```

-- Database Query: `mongo.QueryBuilder[model.Sample]` provide the methods to make common mongo queries for the model `model.Sample`
 - Redis Cache: `redis.Cache[dto.InfoSample]` provide the methods to make common redis queries for the DTO `dto.InfoSample`

 ### Controller